 The Design Event begins from the moment you submit your Design Documents (Design Report = DR, Design Spec Sheet = DSS).
-Particularly as stated in Article 15 of the 2019 FSAEJ Participation Rules, the FSAEJ emphasizes the preliminary evaluation by design documents in order to conduct a fair and accurate evaluation while the screening time is limited.
+Particularly as stated in Article 17 of the 2020 FSAEJ Participation Rules, the FSAEJ emphasizes the preliminary evaluation by design documents in order to conduct a fair and accurate evaluation while the screening time is limited.
 Please carefully read this document and other related documents, understand what is expected in the Design Event and submit a document with high completeness.

 As an example of what NOT to do, which we often see in the DR, "Honda CBR 600 RR PC 40E was adopted as a power train, tuning MOTEC ECU control, maximum power was achieved at 60.7 kW" and so on.
 We can find it in the DSS.
 It is the DSS that describes "what you adopted" and you should describe "why you adopted it" for the DR. There is NO answer to design a racing car.
 Design Event evaluates your approach to achieve your target performance, what to consider, what to verify, what to manufacture, taking into account all trade off.
 The judge will try to see the depth of your consideration through the DR and DSS.
-Judges will not only see DR this year, but also last year's DR. (Of course, for the rookie teams this is not the case) Please note we make a distinction between teams who have taken new considerations in their Design Documents and teams whose documents have carried over from their seniors.
+Judges will not only see DR this year, but also past year's DR. (Of course, for the rookie teams this is not the case) Please note we make a distinction between teams who have taken new considerations in their Design Documents and teams whose documents have carried over from their seniors. e.g., if around one-third or more of the document is copied from a previous will be regarded as "not submitted".